makalakabu/bsc-dissertation-crypto-arbitrage-bot/README.md

-# 💸 Crypto Arbitrage Bot
+# Crypto Arbitrage Bot

-This project is a fully asynchronous, real-time cryptocurrency arbitrage detection bot that monitors price discrepancies between Binance and OKX exchanges and executes simulated trades with detailed fee and network cost accounting.
+This project implements a cryptocurrency arbitrage trading bot that exploits price differences between exchanges to generate potential profit.
+The bot monitors selected trading pairs and identifies arbitrage opportunities in real time.

+## Academic Context
+This project was developed as part of the completion of the BSc degree at the University of Sussex.
+The accompanying dissertation is included in this repository and provides a comprehensive explanation of the system.

+## Dissertation Coverage
+For a deeper understanding of the project, please refer to the attached `Final_Report.pdf`, which includes:
+- Bot architecture and design
+- Implementation details
+- Outputs
+- Limitations and challenges
+- Suggestions for further development

-## 📦 Project Structure
+## Project Structure

 ```
 .